arialhamed/arialhamed.github.io/_pages/guides/op-android-gaming.md

 1. Download the probably largest file, around 1.3GB or so.
 If there are 2 or more similar sized entries, select & download the latest version.
 Make sure it is saved as either **.appx** or **.msixbundle** file
 1. Open **Windows PowerShell** as **Administrator**, go to the directory where that file is
 1. Type in `Add-AppxPackage Microsoft*.msixbundle`
 1. WSA should be installed.
+You can test it by clicking on "Files", it will open the Google files app.
+Before that, you may need to go to enable Virtual Machine Platform
+1. (Skip if you already have done so) Search for "Turn Windows features on or off" through Windows Search.
+Check "Virtual Machine Platform", click "OK" then restart your computer.
 1. Download <a href="https://github.com/alesimula/wsa_pacman">WSA Pacman</a>.
 At first .apk or .xapk installation, you may need to click on some other stuff to allow installation (such as enabling Developer mode in WSA, and allowing ADB debugging between WSA & WSA Pacman)

 <br><br><br><br><br>